opendr-eu/opendr/docs/reference/installation.md

 sudo docker run -p 8888:8888 opendr/opendr-toolkit:cpu_latest
 ```
 Both dockers automatically run a Jupyter notebook server that listens at port 8888.
 Then, you can access the Jupyter notebook by following the link provided in the console, it should be similar to [http://127.0.0.1:8888/?token=TOKEN](http://127.0.0.1:8888/?token=TOKEN).
+In order to stop the container, please quit the Jupyter notebook.

 If you do not wish to use Jupyter, you can also experiment by starting an interactive session by running
 ```bash